 Bar loans or Bar Study Loans® (Sallie Mae) are typically only available to students who are in their last year of study, or will be sitting for the bar exam within 12 months of graduation from an ABA-accredited law school.
-Many lenders require that you are a US citizen or permanent resident, or that you are applying with a creditworthy cosigner who is a US citizen or permanent resident.

 Bar Loan FAQs

 Is there a federal loan option for bar loans?

 If you are still enrolled in regular coursework on at least a half-time basis, the cost of sitting for the bar can be covered with a Grad PLUS Loan.
 However, living expenses and the cost of bar review classes are typically not covered by federal loans.